 The same limitations apply to data exchanges with customers, until the "camt" messages are introduced across the board by the financial institutions for notifications and account statements.
-The ISO 20022 reporting section will only be able to be supported on the debtor side when "camt" messages have been fully introduced.
+The ISO 20022 reporting section will only be able to be supported when "camt" messages have been fully introduced.